-Bifold doors make a great way of bridging a patio and an interior – but they can also be deployed internally as room-dividers.
-In this context, they function as temporary walls between two rooms inside your home.
+Bifold doors make a great way of bridging rooms, essentially acting as room-dividers.
+They function as temporary walls between two rooms inside your home.
 You might, for example, bridge a kitchen and a dining area; or you might partition a dining area and a lounge.
 When the door is open, you’ll have a large, seamless, open space.
 When it’s closed, you’ll still get the benefit of natural light spreading through your interior.

 But a bifold door is a complex machine, and it requires a little bit of planning and expertise to get it into position and working properly.
 In this guide, we’ll take you through the process of how to fit a new set of bifold doors – including how to remove the ones you’ve already got.

 If you’re looking to save money on the cost of interior bifold doors, then the idea of fitting your internal bifold doors yourself might be attractive.
 You don’t need any special expertise or qualifications to do so: just the right tools, a little bit of patience, and the help of a willing volunteer (bifold doors are pretty heavy).

 Are bi-fold doors easy to install?
 If you’re looking for an easy life, you might be tempted to bring in professional help to get your bifold door installed.
 Provided that you bring in a reputable and experienced tradesperson, you’ll be able to minimise the likelihood of installation errors (which can be costly to correct).
 Moreover, you won’t have to learn any new skills, or spend any time worrying about whether you’ve taken this or that measurement correctly.

 With that said, fitting a bifold door doesn’t require the skill of a professional labourer.
 It takes a couple of hours to fit bifold doors and there's no reason you can't do it yourself, although a helping hand is preferable.
 If you choose to fit the doors yourself there's also the added convenience of saving money.